 Continue boiling your water or using bottled water until the boil advisory is lifted.
 If your water appears discolored, run your faucets until the water clears.

 When a boil advisory is issued for a small affected area, Utility employees place hanging notices on customers’ front doors.
 When larger areas of the community are impacted, the Utility communicates via news media outlets, such as TV, radio and newspaper, as well as:

-To see if there is boil advisory in your area, check the Utility’s ArcGIS map.
+To see if there is boil advisory in your area, check the Utility’s Project & Advisory Map.